dozieu/dozieu.github.io/README.md

 # dozieu.github.io

-Hobbyist programmer with the desire to learn, create and share.
+Hobbyist programmer with a broad technical background

 Languages: Python and some HTML, CSS, JS and Solidity